Skip to main content

 Crack-Time Scenarios: Online Throttled vs Offline GPU Attack

-Online attacks hit rate limits — maybe 10–100 guesses per second, so even 30 bits buys years.
+Online attacks hit rate limits, maybe 10 to 100 guesses per second.
+Even 30 bits buys years.
 Offline attacks against a stolen hash run at billions per second on modern GPUs — the same 30-bit password falls instantly.
 The output shows both scenarios so you can judge whether the password survives the threat model that applies.

 “correct horse battery staple” is 28 characters with only lowercase and spaces, yet beats most 10-character symbol strings because each word draws from thousands.
 Length dominates charset.
-Four Diceware words yield about 51 bits; five words yield 64.
-Easier to type, easier to remember, harder to crack.
-Use a password manager — do not reuse passphrases across services.
+Four Diceware words yield about 51 bits, five words yield 64.
+They're easier to type and remember, and harder to crack.
+Use a password manager.
+Don't reuse passphrases across services.

 Score Decoded: Reading Your Strength Report

 The output shows entropy in bits, detected patterns, and crack times for online and offline attacks.
 Below 40 bits is weak under any scenario.
-40–60 bits survives online throttling but not an offline GPU rig.
-Above 60 resists most practical attacks — though no score guarantees safety if the password sits in a breach list.
+40 to 60 bits survives online throttling but not an offline GPU rig.
+Above 60 resists most practical attacks.
+No score guarantees safety, though, if the password sits in a breach list.

 Practical Q&A on Password Hygiene

-• Keyboard walks look random but are not. “qwerty” and “zxcvbn” use a large charset yet appear in every attack dictionary.
+• Keyboard walks look random but aren't. “qwerty” and “zxcvbn” use a large charset yet appear in every attack dictionary.
 The estimator flags these and penalises entropy accordingly.

 • bcrypt’s 72-byte cap.
 Anything past byte 72 is silently ignored.
 A 100-character passphrase hashed with bcrypt is only as strong as its first 72 bytes.